 It's the way she's extremely sincere about her ideals.
 Sincere enough to be perfectly willing to sacrifice everything that she cares about to fulfill them.
 Human life seems to have zero value for her, and that includes her own.

 Starrk, from Bleach, is Captain Kyoraku Shunsui's barely Evil Counterpart.
-His list of evil acts include snatching Orihime away from Ichigo and returning her to Las Noches' fifth tower, and lazily fighting against Kyoraku.
+His list of evil acts include snatching Orihime away from Ichigo and returning her to Las Noches' fifth tower, and lazily fighting against Kyoraku (and Ukitake, Love and Rose).
 He never actually hurts Orihime and flat-out says that he's only doing this because Aizen ordered him to, and offered to pretend-fight Kyoraku because he's just that damn lazy.
 The only reason this guy is evil is because he's an arrancar who works for Aizen.

 His status as an Anti-Villain is finally driven home when his motivation is revealed.
 He fights for Aizen out of gratitude to him for ending his loneliness, but even then, doesn't ever want to fight seriously.
 Then, when he finally does decide to get serious, his motivation for doing so is Lilynette pointing out that fighting for real is the only possible way to stop more of his True Companions from dying.

-Also from the Espada, Tia Harribel.
+Also from the Espada, Tier Harribel.
 Cool, calm, and collected, and the only reason she's fighting is loyalty to Aizen.
-The only time she shows any emotion is when her subordinates get incinerated by the Commander-General.
+The only times she shows any emotion is when her subordinates get incinerated by the Commander-General and when Aizen betrays her.

 From the Shinigami, there's Tousen, who left Soul Society because of a Karma Houdini towards a murder committed there, and Gin, whose Morality Pet is Rangiku.